WeixinGithubJiang/lanenet/README.md

 Pytorch implementation of lane detection networks.
 This is mainly based on the approach proposed in [Towards End-to-End Lane Detection: an Instance Segmentation Approach](https://arxiv.org/abs/1802.05591).
 This model simultaneously optimizes a binary semantic segmentation network using cross entropy loss, and a (lane) instance semantic segmentation using discriminative loss.

-TODO:
-- [x] Train/Test on TuSimple dataset
-- [x] Train/Test on CULane dataset
-- [x] Train/Test on BDD dataset
-- [ ] Train/Test on our dataset to see how does it work (tested, does not work)
-- [x] Add other SoA lane detection networks, such as [SCNN](https://github.com/XingangPan/SCNN) -- implemented the SCNN module, but not able to get good results yet.
-Also supported Deeplab.
-- [ ] Combining Drivable detection and lane detection
-- [ ] Use H-Net for curve fitting

 ## Installation
 This code has been tested on ubuntu 16.04(x64), python3.7, pytorch-0.4.1, cuda-9.0 with a GTX-1060 GPU.
 The Python environment can be imported from the `requirements.txt` file: